 Example – the iPad

 To exemplify, I am using a well-known product, namely Apple’s iPad.
-When launching the iPad, Apple had no direct competitor on “pad-market”.
+When launching the iPad, Apple had no direct competitor on the “pad-market”.
 But, indirectly, Apple had competition from substitutes and other existing solutions fulfilling the customer needs.
 Potential customers had already, for example, a laptop.
 Many critics wondered why should you need an iPad.

 Apple’s first launch volumes were limited in both in numbers and to geography.
 But the first launch phase was big enough to satisfy the large geographical markets and its “avant-garde” customers.
-These early customers (characterized as “innovators”) always have space in their wallet to buy, test and review new innovative products.
+These early customers (characterized as “innovators”) always have space in their wallets to buy, test and review new innovative products.

 With its successful limited product launch, Apple created a strong market pull.
 Early adopters had to wait before they could lay hands on their first iPad.
 But, on the other hand, the waiting time allowed them to read reviews and to reserve space in the wallet (to budget) for a purchase.
-Early customers got prepared and was ready to buy.
+Early customers got prepared and were ready to buy.

 iPad is part of a system of iPhone, Mac computers in combination with apps and content – such as movies, music, books, magazines – to be downloaded from the App Store and iTunes.
 Steve Jobs and Apple had previously enabled content in iTunes through negotiations and lobbying with artists, music and movie companies, newspapers, writers and application developers.

 To be able to attract and retain creative talented people is a crucial competitive asset.
 It is not difficult for Apple to find and attract the very best people for various positions.
 Skilled and creative talents are by themselves contacting Apple hoping to become a part of the Apple team.
-Merely being selected to an interview is a merit – that even that might be added to CV.
+Merely being selected for an interview is merit – that even that might be added to the CV.

 There are many learnings to be drawn on how to launch a completely new product from the iPad example.
 I have met too many businesses that focus on technical product specifications when comparing with competitors.
 However, this is not sufficient – you need to review and understand the entire competitive landscape.

-You should not underestimate indirect competition, such as customers’ resistance to change behaviours, the NIH syndrome, the importance of packing the product into a system solution, competitive business models, the strength of brands, relationships, politics, etc. One of the main learnings, is that it takes much longer time than expected to enter a new product into the market.
+You should not underestimate the indirect competition, such as customers’ resistance to change behaviours, the NIH syndrome, the importance of packing the product into a system solution, competitive business models, the strength of brands, relationships, politics, etc. One of the main learnings is that it takes much longer time than expected to enter a new product into the market.
 You have to plan for higher costs, more investments, and, hence, sufficient and sustainable financial backing is a must.

 As shown in the example with the iPad, it is not good enough to provide a thin, light computer technically better than Apple’s iPad.
-And there are competing products on the market, technically superior the iPad, with more features, but they find it hard to compete.
+And there are competing products on the market, technically superior to the iPad, with more features, but they find it hard to compete.
 Apple has in an innovative way built barriers around its customers, in a win/win deal, with a system of related products and associated services.
 The customers’ cost and inconvenience to change is too high.

 The iPad example also shows the importance to understand that competition today comes from all over.
 New, unexpected competitors will enter.
-The Nordic forest companies and paper mills did not consider Apple as a competitor prior the iPad launch.
+The Nordic forest companies and paper mills did not consider Apple as a competitor prior to the iPad launch.
 But after only a few years they noticed a significant drop in the demand for paper used in newspapers, magazines, and books.
 Not even Nokia, the Finnish mobile company, considered a computer manufacturer such as Apple to be a mobile phone competitor before iPhone began gaining large market shares.

-The indirect consequences of the rapid market evolution can be very extensive.
+The indirect consequences of rapid market evolution can be very extensive.
 For example, the digitalisation of printing and mobile phones evolving to smartphones affected the whole of Finland as a nation.
-This partly because Nokia disappeared as mobile phone player, and partly due to dropped volumes in paper mills.
+This partly because Nokia disappeared as a mobile phone player, and partly due to dropped volumes in paper mills.